CargoLifter: Airship

 The first CL 160 airship was never built, though a considerable amount of design and development work was undertaken.
 The technical complexity along with limited funding, and short development timeline meant that program challenges were underestimated, making the project relatively risky.

 A small crewed prototype named 'Joey' was built to test project concepts on a reduced scale.
 Another aircraft, the CL 75 AirCrane transportation balloon prototype, of similar size (61 m in diameter) and height 87 m to the CL 160, was built but destroyed in a storm in July 2002.
 Despite the setback, an agreement was reached with Boeing in 2002 for the joint study of a lighter-than-air stratospheric platform.

 The Cargolifter CL75 AirCrane prototype, filled with 110,000 m^{3} of helium, was taken out of the hangar for the first time in October 2001.
 It represented a new stage in full-scale experimental purposes.
 The load frame of this unit was engineered by American company AdvanTek International LLC.
 The sale of one CL 75 Aircrane along with 25 options (at a unit price of US$10 million), was later planned to the Canadian company Heavy Elevator Canada Inc., a deal with which CargoLifter AG was at least 20% involved.
 The contract never became effective.

 Insolvency

 On 7 June 2002 the company announced insolvency, and liquidation proceedings began the following month.
 The fate of parts of the 300 million euros in shareholder funds from over 70,000 investors is still unclear.

 In June 2003, the company's facilities were sold off for less than 20% of the construction costs.
 The airship hangar was converted to a 'tropical paradise'-themed indoor holiday resort called Tropical Islands, which opened in 2004.

 The Skyship airship, which had been purchased by Cargolifter for training and research purposes, was sold to Swiss Skycruise and used in Athens for flights connected with the Olympic games held there.

 Continuation

-Today, the CL CargoLifter GmbH & Co.
+The CL CargoLifter GmbH & Co.
 KG company, founded by former Cargolifter AG shareholders, seeks to sell the lighter-than-air technology and is exploring the construction of smaller airships.